BMW 2 Series Gran Coupe Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a BMW 2 Series Gran Coupe are $1,766 a year including full coverage.
-Comprehensive costs on average $394, collision insurance costs $536, and liability insurance costs around $598.
-A liability-only policy costs as low as $688 a year, and high-risk insurance costs around $3,770.
-Teenage drivers cost the most to insure at up to $6,644 a year.
+Average insurance rates for a BMW 2 Series Gran Coupe are $1,766 a year including full coverage.
+Comprehensive insurance costs on average $394 a year, collision insurance costs $536, and liability insurance is $598.
+Buying just liability costs around $688 a year, and insurance for high-risk drivers costs $3,770 or more.
+Teenage drivers receive the highest rates at up to $6,644 a year.

 Average premium for full coverage: $1,766

-Full coverage includes $500 physical damage deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for all 2 Series Gran Coupe models.
+Rate estimates include $500 physical damage insurance deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and 2 Series Gran Coupe trim levels.

-Where you live has a significant impact on car insurance rates.
-Rural areas are shown to have a lower frequency of comprehensive and collision claims than densely populated cities.
-The example below illustrates the effect of geographic area on car insurance rates.
+Choosing to live in a large city has a significant impact on car insurance rates.
+Rural areas tend to have a lower frequency of comprehensive and collision claims than densely populated cities.
+The diagram below illustrates how rural and urban location affects car insurance rates.

-The examples above highlight why everyone should compare prices based on a specific location and risk profile, rather than relying on average rates.
+These examples highlight why it is important to compare rates quotes based on a specific location and risk profile, rather than relying on average rates.

 Use the form below to get customized rates for your location.